taikinman/langrila/README.md

 # Langri-La
-Langrila is a useful tool to use ChatGPT with OpenAI API or Azure in an easy way.
+Langrila is a useful tool to use API-based LLM in an easy way.
 This library put emphasis on simple architecture for readability.

 # Dependencies
 ## must
 - Python >=3.10,<3.13
-- openai
-- tiktoken

 ## as needed
+- openai and tiktoken for OpenAI API
+- google-generativeai for Gemini API
-- chroma or qdrant-client (for retrieval)
+- qdrant-client for retrieval

 # Contribution
 ## Coding policy